Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 We typically pair a user experience researcher with an interaction designer, and they go out and observe representatives of our persona in their contextual environment.
 And the number of people that we might observe and the context within which we would observe them depends on the project that we're working with.

 There were situations where our clients asked also to participate in the research and where we had a representative from the clients come with us and observe the doctors in the context of their work.
-And once we've done a series of observations, we would then meet with them and do like a journey map co-creation session.
-We co-create a working version of the map that we would then turn into a final artifact.
+Once we've done a series of observations, we meet with them and do a journey map co-creation session.
+We co-create a working map version that we would then turn into a final artifact.

 “Now it's a little more challenging to get permission to both recruit within healthcare and get permission to go on-site.”